nichiyoshi/android-jetpack-practice/databindingPractice/README.md

 - SecondActivity
     - Binding in fragment
 - ThirdActivity
-    - Binding in fragment with "include" other layout file
+    - Binding in fragment with "including" other layout file